 One of the most fantastic features of this city is the path that runs along the eastern shore of Miami Beach, which consists of paver roads, boardwalks, sandy stretches, biking paths and promenades.

-Most commonly known as the Miami Beach Boardwalk, the boardwalk originally ran the stretch in Mid-Beach from 23rd to 46th Streets.
+Most commonly known as the Miami Beach Boardwalk, it "officially" runs from 5th Street in South Beach to 46th Street at Indian Beach Park.
+The original wooden boardwalk first ran the stretch in Mid-Beach from 23rd to 46th Streets.

 Then multiple waterfront promenades and paver paths popped up here and there, in South Beach, South Pointe Park, etc.

 gradually connected to the original Boardwalk providing one single thoroughfare for pedestrians and cyclists.
 This is known as the Miami Beach Walk (since many portions are no longer "wooden boardwalks"), and altogether t

 They enable you to go from the southernmost part of the island at South Pointe Park all the way to the very tip up north at Bal Harbour, (give and take a few blocks here and there) and passing through all the popular spots in between: South Beach, the Ocean Drive promenade, Mid-Beach, North Shore Open Park, Surfside.

 This 10-mile stretch is what is shaping into the Miami Beach Walk, and takes advantage of the existing venues, namely the

 paved paths, sandy stretches, park promenades and elevated boardwalks.
 So in effect, the Miami Beach Walk takes up where the Miami Beach Boardwalk left off.